master4eg/docker_laravel/README.md

 ## Notes
 - Adjust service ports in docker-compose.yml or override values in .env.docker as needed.
-- Named volumes (db_data, composer_cache) persist database records and the Composer cache across restarts.
+- Named volumes (db_data, composer_cache, redis_data) persist database records and the Composer cache across restarts.
 - Consider adding an opt-in Xdebug profile to docker-compose.yml if you need step debugging.

 Happy coding!